 - You need to find an effective way to collect customer feedback.
 In addition to this, a report and review system should be in place as well.
 You can probably incentivize your customers for feedback and reviews.

 - User-generated content and discussion forums are great tools to generate more problems and their solutions as well.
 They can serve as additional channels for self-help.

-- Dynamic content can be a great way to collate resources based on based on the behavior, preferences, and interests of users.
+- Dynamic content can be a great way to collate resources based on the behavior, preferences, and interests of users.

 - You can use a troubleshooting document with developer documentation.
 It can comprise of most common issues occurring while integrating that particular part of your product.

 - You should properly jot down the flow of your documentation and knowledge-base articles.
 For better segmentation, you can categorize the content into smaller pieces.
 In addition to this, your search should be brilliant to cater to these segmentations and flow.

 - Your content should have an alert to notify you to update that.
 You could set this alert to be 6 month from last edit or anything else case to case basis.
 Furthermore, you could use the timestamps of the last modifications to make it more contextual for your customers.